Soul Sue

 Sue Maistro

-Sue is a visual artist, graphic designer, and tattooist from Brazil, now blooming in Ireland.
-A mother, soul searcher, and lifelong creator, she writes about real life, spirituality, urban wellbeing, and all things that make the everyday extraordinary.
-When not painting or writing, she’s probably wandering through green landscapes or dreaming up her next project.
+I’m a visual artist, tattooist, and writer living between colors, symbols, and words.
+I explore the power of small rituals as gateways to creation and self-knowledge.
+A mother, soul searcher, and lifelong creator, I write about real life, spirituality, urban wellbeing, and all the things that make the everyday extraordinary.
+When I’m not painting or writing, you’ll probably find me wandering through green landscapes or dreaming up my next project.

 Leave a Reply Cancel Reply